Lahpet Thoke Writing

 WHY LAHPET THOKE?

 Lahpet thoke refers to Burmese pickled tea leaf salad, which blends spicy, sweet, bitter, sour, crunchy, and chewy ingredients, all mixed together by hand.

 I chose this name because this writing practice generates endless combinations depending upon the participants and the poems, and every creation is unique.

 The method is simple yet profound.
 First I read you a poem, then I offer you a few jump-off lines.
 We write for 15 minutes by hand, writing as quickly and poorly as possible to outrun the critical voice, and engage our creative unconscious.
 Then we share what we have generated, without any qualifiers or commentary.
 Just revealing, listening, and bearing witness to our humanity.
 Then we do it all over again, three times total.

-These 1.5-hour, 8-week sessions meet via Zoom.
+These 1.5-hour, 8-week sessions meet either in-person or via Zoom.
 All you need is a pen, paper, and a quiet space.
 Each class is limited to 6 participants.

-I invite you to join me in exploring Lahpet Thoke Writing.
+I invite you to join me in exploring Lahpet Thoke BIPOC Writing Circles.
 To sign up or set up a time to learn more, click the button below.

 How Is This Different From Other Writing Classes?

 The magic of this process is that it sends you into the crevices of your mind and heart.
 It lets you turn over the rock and see what is below the surface, unfiltered.
 The psyche is never arbitrary, although it can communicate symbolically.
 When we share our writing aloud, we do so with others who have also chosen vulnerability in BIPOC community.

 This practice has been grounding and healing for me, especially during these recent whirlwind years we are all experiencing, and I want to share this offering with you.
 You don’t have to be a writer to participate, just a human with a desire to investigate your life through freewriting.